Battle of Pleasant Hill

-Background
+Prelude

 After the success of the Confederates at the Battle of Mansfield, April 8, 1864, Union forces retreated during the night and next morning took up a position on Pleasant Hill.
 The road from Mansfield to Pleasant Hill was "littered by burning wagons, abandoned knapsacks, arms, and cooking utensils.
 Federal stragglers and wounded were met by the hundreds and were quickly rounded up and sent to the rear," explains the historian John D. Winters of Louisiana Tech University in his The Civil War in Louisiana.

 The Battle of Mansfield took place about 3 mi southeast of the town of Mansfield at Sabine Cross Roads.
 Pleasant Hill was located about 16 mi southeast of Sabine Cross Roads.
-Confederate reinforcements had arrived late on the April 8—Churchill's Arkansas Division arrived at Mansfield at 3.30 p.m. and Parson's Missouri Division (numbering 2,200 men) arrived at Mansfield at 6 p.m.
+Confederate reinforcements had arrived late on April 8th — Churchill's Arkansas Division arrived at Mansfield at 3.30 p.m. and Parson's Missouri Division (numbering 2,200 men) arrived at Mansfield at 6 p.m.
 Neither of these Divisions participated in the Battle of Mansfield — however, both would play a major role during the Battle of Pleasant Hill.

 On the Union side reinforcements also arrived, when Maj.
-Gen. Andrew J. Smith, commanding detachments of XVI and XVII Corps, arrived from Grand Ecore late on the April 8, around nightfall, and encamped about 2 mi from Pleasant Hill.
+Gen. Andrew J. Smith, commanding detachments of 16th and 17th Corps, arrived from Grand Ecore late on the April 8, around nightfall, and encamped about 2 mi from Pleasant Hill.

-On the morning of the April 9, Franklin ordered the baggage train to proceed to Grand Ecore.
+On the morning of April 9th, Franklin ordered the baggage train to proceed to Grand Ecore.
 It left Pleasant Hill at 11 a.m., and included many pieces of artillery.
 Most of Franklin's Cavalry (commanded by Brig.
-Gen. Albert Lindley Lee) and the XIII Corps left with it.
+Gen. Albert Lindley Lee) and the 13th Corps left with it.
 This included the Corps D'Afrique commanded by Colonel William H. Dickey (wounded on April 8) and Brig.
-Gen. Thomas E. G. Ransom's detachment of the XIII Corps, now under the command of Brig.
-Gen. Robert A. Cameron — Ransom was also wounded on the April 8.
+Gen. Thomas E. G. Ransom's detachment of the 13th Corps, now under the command of Brig.
+Gen. Robert A. Cameron—Ransom was also wounded on the April 8.
 The baggage train made slow progress and was still only a few miles from Pleasant Hill when the major fighting began later that day.
 Brig.
-Gen. Charles P. Stone, Chief of Staff, and others, attempted to get Cameron to return to Pleasant Hill throughout the day, but he failed to do so — he stated that he never received any written orders to return.
+Gen. Charles P. Stone, Chief of Staff, and others, attempted to get Cameron to return to Pleasant Hill throughout the day, but he failed to do so—he stated that he never received any written orders to return.
 Banks doesn't appear to have been fully aware of the exact orders Cameron had received from Franklin.